PhonologicalCorpusTools/SLPAA/docs/source/sign_level_info.rst

 9. Hand Dominance
 ``````````
-Choose from one of the options L or R for the signer. **If unknown, default is R.**
+Choose from one of the options L or R for the signer. **If unknown, default is R.** -- see "global options" for this